hackergrrl/git-ssb-intro/README.md

 ```

 You can run `git-ssb` (or `git ssb`) from the command line now and get a feel
-for the sorts of things it can do
+for the sorts of things it can do.

+**NOTE** - Make sure you are running a scuttlebot server when executing git-ssb commands.
+You can run one standalone, but the simplest way is to just run Patchwork.

 ## The git-ssb web interface

 If you've already joined the SSB network successfully, you can take a look at
 what other hackers on SSB are working on!
 Run `git-ssb web` and point your web
 browser at the URL it outputs.
+(Remember you need to be running scuttlebot or Patchwork.)

 ![git-ssb web screenshot](http://gitmx.com/%25q5d5Du%2B9WkaSdjc8aJPZm%2BjMrqgo0tmfR%2BRcX5ZZ6H4%3D.sha256/raw/b3fa523aaaf02c61131da1d45a8f1b1174e4ef5e/static/screenshot-user-activity.png)